 - Hearings in Wilmington are scheduled at 9:00 a.m. and 1:00 p.m.
-Hearings in Milford are scheduled for 9:30 a.m. and 1:00 p.m.
-Motions day is Thursday at 8:30 a.m. in Wilmington and Wednesday at 12:00 in Dover. - Any party aggrieved by a decision of the Compensation Review Board may appeal, as a matter of right, to the District of Columbia Court of Appeals. - The parties may subpoena records and serve a Request for Production of Documents on the other side.
+Hearings.
+Motions day is Thursday in Wilmington and Wednesday in Dover. - The parties may subpoen records and serve a Request for Production of Documents on the other side.
 Expert testimony may be had by deposition or live at the hearing.
 Fact witnesses generally testify live unless a request is made for a deposition due to their unavailability.
 Expert testimony is required for medical opinions, unless the parties stipulate to submit the case on the records.
-Witnesses must be listed and medical reports provided 30 days prior to the hearing.
+Witnesses must be identified and medical reports provided 30 days prior to the hearing.
 Notice of affirmative defenses must also be provided outside of 30 days.
-This is called the "30 day rule." - The Board by statute must provide a written decision 2-4 weeks following the hearing.
-In practice this can be as long as 6 months.
+This is called the "30 Day Rule." - The Board by statute must provide a written decision 2-4 weeks following the hearing.
+In practice, this is closed to 4-6 weeks.
 The decision must provide an explanation of the evidence relied upon by the Board to reach its conclusions.
 A party may file a Motion for Re-argument 10 days after receiving the decision.